Rick Falkvinge

-Rick Falkvinge (born Dick Greger Augustsson, 21 January 1972) is a Swedish politician and the founder of the Pirate Party, which he led until 2011.
+Rickard Falkvinge (born Dick Greger Augustsson, 21 January 1972) is a Swedish politician and the founder of the Pirate Party, which he led until 2011.

+In 2005, he began developing a political party focused on illegal file sharing, copyright, and patent reform, which went on to elect members to the European Parliament in 2009 and helped inspire a global network of Pirate‑style parties, after which he became an advocate for digital rights and privacy.

 Early life and career

 Falkvinge grew up in Ruddalen, Gothenburg, and studied natural sciences at Göteborgs Högre Samskola.
-During high school, he was active in Moderat Skolungdom and Moderata Ungdomsförbundet, the youth organisations of the Moderate Party in Sweden.
+During high school, he was active in political youth organisations, including the Moderat Skolungdom (Moderate School Youth), a part of the Moderata Ungdomsförbundet (Moderate Youth League), the youth organization of Sweden's Moderate Party.

-He founded his first company, Infoteknik, in 1988 at the age of 16.
+He established his first company, Infoteknik, in 1988 at the age of 16.
 From 1994 to 1998, he worked as a software developer in Gothenburg, Kalmar, and Strömsund.

-In 2004, he changed his name from Dick Augustsson to Richard "Rick" Falkvinge.
+In 2004, he changed his name from Dick Augustsson to Rickard "Rick" Falkvinge.
+Falkvinge previously lived in Sollentuna, a suburb north of Stockholm, and later relocated to Berlin.

 The Pirate Party

 In late 2005, Falkvinge began developing the idea of a political party focused on issues related to illegal file sharing, copyright infringement, and patent infringement.
-At the time, the main organisation active in the copyright debate in Sweden was the nonpartisan Piratbyrån.
+At the time, the main organization active in the copyright debate in Sweden was the nonpartisan Piratbyrån.
 On 16 December 2005, Falkvinge registered the domain name piratpartiet.se (The Pirate Party).
-The party’s website was launched on 1 January 2006 through a message on Direct Connect hub, marking the start of a campaign to register a new political party in Sweden.
+The party’s website was launched on 1 January 2006 through a message on a Direct Connect hub, marking the start of a campaign to register a new political party in Sweden.

-According to the party, the website received over three million visits within its first two days.
-On 2 January 2006, the initiative was first reported by Dagens Industri in the morning and later by Aftonbladet the same evening.
-The media attention led Falkvinge to take a bank loan, resign from his position at Cypak, and dedicate himself full-time to the leadership of the Pirate Party.

-Raid against The Pirate Bay

-The Pirate Bay is a Sweden-based online search index founded in 2003, known for facilitating peer-to-peer file sharing, including copyrighted material such as movies and video games.
-Falkvinge has been a long-time backer of the project, emphasising his support in several statements.

-On 31 May 2006, Swedish police raided the site's hosting facilities as part of an investigation into copyright violations, leading to the later Pirate Bay trial.
-In response, protests were organised across Europe on 3 June, during which Falkvinge delivered his first widely translated speech titled “Nothing New Under the Sun".

-In the week following the raid, Falkvinge appeared daily on Swedish TV news, criticising the arrests of The Pirate Bay co-founders Fredrik Neij, Peter Sunde, and Gottfrid Svartholm.
-Following the publicity, the Pirate Party's membership increased from 2,200 to 6,600.